pluarant/pluarant.github.io/documentation/api/real-time-api/initialization.md

 ### addListener
 Mesibo invokes [**Listeners**](/documentation/api/real-time-api/listeners/) for various events.
 For example, when you receive a message, receive an incoming call, etc. You can implement these listeners to get real-time event notifications.
 Refer to [Listeners](/documentation/api/real-time-api/listeners/) section for more details on listeners.

 You can add a listener using 'addListener' API.
-You can add multiple listeners if requires.
+You can add multiple listeners if required.

 It takes the following parameters:

-  - **listner**, listener object
+  - **listener**, listener object

 ### removeListener [Optional]
-Remove a listener previously added using `addListner` API.
+Remove a listener previously added using `addListener` API.

 It takes the following parameters:

-  - **listner**, listener object
+  - **listener**, listener object

 ### setSecureConnection [Optional]
 Enable encrypted connection.
 Encryption is enabled by default.
 This is an optional API.
 However, if invoked, should be invoked before the `start' API.